bonsthie/scc/README.md

 # scc
-SIMPL C compiler. name like gcc but works like clang
+SIMPL C compiler. name like gcc works like clang